pyenv/pyenv-pip-rehash/README.md

 1. `pip install` a pip that provides executables.
 2. Marvel at how you no longer need to type `pyenv rehash`.

+## How It Works

+pyenv-pip-rehash creates special shims for `pip` commands.
+In that shim, it invokes `pyenv rehash` after `pip install`.

 ## History

 **0.0.1** (May 13, 2013)